wolfol67755/06-annotations-reflection/README.md

 Retrofit is a great library to implement HTTP clients.
 To create a HTTP client you only have to create an interface containing some methods you will call later to execute HTTP calls.
-Retrofit also uses annotations to map these methods to decent decent resource paths (e.g. `getJoke(488, "Bruce", "Wayne");` maps to `GET http://api.icndb.com/jokes/488?firstName=Bruce&lastName=Wayne`).
+Retrofit also uses annotations to map these methods to decent resource paths (e.g. `getJoke(488, "Bruce", "Wayne");` maps to `GET http://api.icndb.com/jokes/488?firstName=Bruce&lastName=Wayne`).

 Have a look at the [docs](http://square.github.io/retrofit/) and implement the `ICNDBApi` interface as shown in the following UML: